-Winter quarter (mid-January through late-March), I will be teaching Strategic Social Media.
-This class focuses on the “back end” of social media work: the research and planning.
+Spring quarter (mid-March – early-June), I will be teaching Strategic Social Media.
+This class focuses on the “back end” of social media work: research and planning.

-Part 1: Listening/Monitoring, Network Analysis and Influencer Identification
+Part 1: Listening/Monitoring, Competitor Analysis and Influencer Identification

 External research focused on what the conversations are (and who is having them) related to your organization.

-Part 2: Social Media Audit & Social Media Plan
+Part 2: Social Media Audit & Social Media Recommendations